yoasyo25/career-development-curriculum/deliverable_submissions/1611-f/kyle_zucker.markdown

  #### Cold Outreach/Network:
  *Who will you reach out to?
 Have you considered talking with alumni about their own networking practices when they started their job search?

- Need to touch base with Shelia and see if there's any warm out-reach from her.
+ Need to touch base with past work contacts and see if there's any potential warm out-reach.

  #### Personal Branding *(A personal branding section is optional)*:
  *How might personal branding pieces help you towards your goal?*

 I'm not a fan of personal branding.
+I'd like to try writing medium articles.

  ### Timeline:
  *What will you do when?*